|Services||Website Builder & eCommerce Platform|

 Wix eCommerce Addendum

-At Wix’s top tier – the VIP plan – they offer online store functionality.
-Ecommerce is a nice to have if you are already on Wix and want to start selling, but I’d hate to call it full-fledged eCommerce like online store platforms such as Shopify or Bigcommerce have.
-It’s more like Wix has shopping cart and accepting payments functionality.
+Wix has business tiers (Business Basic, Business Unlimited & Business VIP), they offer Wix store functionality.
+An eCommerce store is nice to have if you are already on Wix and want to start selling, but I’d hate to call it full-fledged eCommerce compared to a brand like Shopify.
+It’s more like Wix has a shopping cart and payment functionality than a full eCommerce plan.

 It’s great for websites that are primarily lead-generation, informational, etc but also want to sell a few products – think restaurant owner who wants to sell a few shirts or mugs.

 It’s not so great for websites that are eCommerce-first.
 The functionality is there.
 It’s fine.
 But I would not choose Wix to start an online store.
-I’d either build an online store on your own with WordPress + WooCommerce or go with a specialty eCommerce platform like Shopify (comparison) or Bigcommerce (review).
-I wrote a direct comparison on Shopify vs. Wix here.
+I’d either build an online store on your own with WordPress + WooCommerce or go with a specialty eCommerce platform like Shopify or BigCommerce.
+I wrote a direct comparison of Shopify vs. Wix here.
+And actually, Square’s purchase of Weebly has helped them develop better “small store” site builder capabilities.
+I’d consider them for eCommerce too.

 Wix Video Review & Walkthrough

-Wix has a well-known brand in the website building space.
-In 2006, it was one of the first to offer end to end website building with no coding skills.
+So is Wix good for small businesses and other website projects?
+Well, Wix has a well-known brand in the website building space.
+In 2006, it was one of the first to offer end-to-end website building with no coding skills.

-If you are trying to figure out good alternatives, you can also check out my Buzzfeed-esque quiz to find the best website builder for you here.
+If you are trying to figure out good Wix alternatives, you can find the best website builder for you.